aysf/clientserver-http-go/cmd/clientWithMuxAndVar/README.md

 # client request

-learn how to get variable from url query
+- how to create request with query params
+- can POST request send query params?

 ## request